About Solar Green Energy

 - Prevent 114 million pounds of greenhouse gas emissions

 - 128 rail cars (1.3 miles) of coal no longer needing to chug their way across the nation.

-Even better news for this year is that “Solar in Washington” has catapulted with an astounding 75% growth over last year.
-We too have certainly experienced this great boom with now being at twenty employee-owners and for the year installed 140 systems totaling 3/4ths a megawatt.
-Some of the leading regions for solar have been Seattle, Edmonds, Bainbridge, Tacoma, Olympia, Everett, Whidbey Island, Mount Vernon, Bellevue, Redmond, Bainbridge, and Issaquah.
+Even better news for this year is that solar in Washington has catapulted with an astounding 75% growth over last year.
+We too have certainly experienced this great boom with now being at sixteen employee-owners and for the year installed 140 systems totaling 3/4ths a megawatt.
+Some of the leading regions for solar have been Seattle, Edmonds, Bainbridge, Tacoma, Olympia, Everett, Whidbey Island, Mount Vernon, Bellevue, Redmond, Bainbridge and Issaquah.

 Sunergy’s vision of “taking solar to the masses” and making solar mainstream is manifesting and we are excited about the role we and our customers have played in making this happen!
 Everyone at Sunergy is passionate to be making a living in such a meaningful industry and all of us thank you for making this happen!

 Environment Benefits of a Typical Seattle Household Solar Electric System (3.1kW)